MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 addpotential!(r, p, k)
 ```

-New potential is added and registry file is saved.
-To confirm we added new potential
+New potential was added and registry file was saved.
+To confirm, that we added a
-correctly we can do:
+new potential correctly, we can do:

 ```@repl 2
 rc = PotentialRegistry("example.toml")